Filters

 • Clean and protect the interior.

-Every 50 hours of use, add these items to your to-do list:
+Once you reach the 50 hours of use mark, add these items to your to-do list:

 • Check the steering system fluid level and look for leaks.